letiendat198/MusicManager/README.md

 - ~~Delete button should delete downloaded track~~

 Seems ready for release!
 More features will be added later when I feel like it :D
+- Allow user to add a mp3 file as download-path for songs
 - Do import json
 - Get track num?
 - Add a settings menu